mantidproject/mantid/docs/source/interfaces/direct/Crystal Field Python Interface.rst

     import matplotlib.pyplot as plt
     cf = CrystalField('Ce', 'C2v', B20=0.37737, B22=3.9770, Temperature=44.0)
     A = cf.getDipoleMatrix()       # Calculates the dipole transition matrix, which is equal to the sum of its components::
-    Ax = cf.getXDipoleMatrixComponent() # Calculates the component of the dipole transition matrix in the x direction Ay = cf.getYDipoleMatrixComponent() # Calculates the component of the dipole transition matrix in the Y direction Az = cf.getZDipoleMatrixComponent() # Calculates the component of the dipole transition matrix in the Z direction
+    Ax = cf.getDipoleMatrixComponent('X') # Calculates the component of the dipole transition matrix in the x direction Ay = cf.getDipoleMatrixComponent('Y') # Calculates the component of the dipole transition matrix in the Y direction Az = cf.getDipoleMatrixComponent('Z') # Calculates the component of the dipole transition matrix in the Z direction

 Fitting Physical Properties